Ekkehard-Schulze/precision-temperature-logger/README.md

 The logger writes a 'tab or comma separated value'

-formated text file with ISO 8601 date and time strings
+formated text file with ISO 8601 date and time to a micro-SD card.

-to a micro-SD card.
 This format is compatible with python's pandas

 and plotly packages as well as with spreadsheet processing.